 An in-kind contribution is any good, service, or property offered to the committee free of charge or at less than the usual cost, or payment of a registrant's obligations for such goods, services or property.
 WIS.
 STAT. § 11.0101(8)(a)2.
-For example, if a volunteer purchases stamps that are used for a mailing and is not reimbursed for the cost of the stamps, the value of the stamps is an in-kind contribution to the independent expenditure committee from that volunteer.
-When an individual is paid to work on behalf of an independent expenditure committee by another committee or some other person, the payment for those services is an in-kind contribution to the independent expenditure committee that benefits from the work.
-If a person or another committee offers to provide food and beverages for a fundraiser at less than the ordinary market price, the difference between the ordinary market price and the cost to the independent expenditure committee is an in-kind contribution from the person or committee.
+For example, if a volunteer purchases stamps that are used for a mailing and is not reimbursed for the cost of the stamps, the value of the stamps is an in-kind contribution to the political action committee from that volunteer.
+When an individual is paid to work on behalf of a political action committee by another committee or some other person, the payment for those services is an in-kind contribution to the political action committee that benefits from the work.
+If an individual or other committee offers to provide food and beverages for a fundraiser at less than the ordinary market price, the difference between the ordinary market price and the cost to the committee is an in-kind contribution from the person or committee.

-Before making an in-kind contribution to a committee, the contributor is required to notify an authorized person and obtain either oral or written consent to the in-kind contribution.
+Before making an in-kind contribution to a committee, the contributor is required to notify an authorized person and obtain either oral or written consent to the contribution.
 WIS.
 STAT. § 11.1109.
-If the contributor does not know the actual value of the in-kind contribution, a good faith and reasonable estimate of the fair market value should be provided.
+If the contributor does not know the actual value of the contribution, a good faith and reasonable estimate of the fair market value should be provided.
 WIS.
 ADMIN.
 CODE ETH 1.20(5).